-Samsung SmartThings Station is a Matter smart home hub for all
+Samsung SmartThings Station is a Matter smart home hub for all devices

-(Pocket-lint) - Samsung has announced a Matter-certified smart home hub that can be used to connect and setup multiple devices from different brands.
+Samsung has announced a Matter-certified smart home hub that can be used to connect and setup multiple devices from different brands.

 The Samsung SmartThings Station is a small box that is compatibile with a range of different smart home products, including those that support Matter.
 It can automate devices and be used to set routines without the need for multiple, dedicated hubs.